 To prepare: Toss into the blender and whiz on high speed until smooth.
 Enjoy.
 Makes about 12 oz.

-BONUS: To transform this into an afternoon “pick-me-up” shake that will curb your afternoon appetite, add 1 Tbsp. cacao powder.
-Mmmmmm…. a delicious coffee and sugar craving satisfier and quick treat at the same time!
+Optional: To transform this into an afternoon “pick-me-up” shake that will curb your afternoon appetite, add 1 Tbsp. cacao powder.
+It's a delicious coffee alternative, will satisfy a sugar craving and it's filled with goodness for your and your hormones and gut!